 It’s easy to see why so many people are drawn to reptiles and why many pet owners dream of keeping one of their own.

 There are a number of reptiles that make great pet candidates for beginners.
 Since reptiles are so unique and different, their care requirements and behavior is different too; and this is why some reptiles are considered “better” for beginners than others.

-Any one of the reptiles in our “Best Reptile Pets For Kids and Small Children” post above, will be sure to get you off on the right track!
-Choose any of our top 5 choices and we guarantee that your reptile-keeping career will start off successfully, smoothly, and most of all a lot of fun!
+Choosie any of our top 5 choices as a pet for a young child and we guarantee that their reptile-keeping career will start off successfully, smoothly, and most of all be a lot of fun!